-- Execute the Replication > episodic job remove link command and exit the CLISH prompt on the source and the target. - 2 Create a link ln -s /shared/replication/SSL/cluster cert /opt/VRTSfsadv/cert on both cluster nodes of the source and the target. - 3 Execute the Replication > episodic job add link command to add the link back to the job, and enable or sync the episodic replication job.
+- 1 Execute the Replication> episodic job remove_link command and exit the Veritas Access command-line interface prompt on the source and the target. - 2 Create a link ln -s /shared/replication/SSL/cluster_cert /opt/VRTSfsadv/cert on both cluster nodes of the source and the target. - 3 Execute the Replication> episodic job add_link command to add the link back to the job, and enable or sync the episodic replication job.